lmas/lmas.github.io/src/docs/blog/2023/css_image_background/index.md

 date: 2023-06-14
 ---

-A nice, simple way of producing colourful backgrounds for single images, for example while showing cover art or profile pictures, can be done by reusing the image itself as a background, but heavily blurred.
+A simple way of showing nice and colourful backgrounds for images is by reusing the image itself as a background and then applying a large amount of blur on top of it.

-I learned this trick from [Tao of Mac].
+I learned this trick from [Tao of Mac], where the author showed an example with album art for music but it could also be applied for profile pictures or image galleries for example.
 The HTML is stupid simple:

     <div class="cover" id="some_id">